opendocsg/slw-judgments-backfill/2004_SGCA_45/report.md

 34     The relevant legislative provision in all these cases was Art V(2)(b) of the New York Convention for the Recognition and Enforcement of Arbitral Awards (“the New York Convention”), which allows the court to refuse enforcement of a foreign arbitral award if “enforcement of the award would be contrary to the public policy of [the forum] country”.

-35     In _Re An Arbitration between Hainan Machinery Import and Export Corporation and Donald & McArthy Pte Ltd_ [1996] 1 SLR 34, our High Court was asked to enforce a foreign arbitration award pursuant to the New York Convention.
+35     In _Re An Arbitration between Hainan Machinery Import and Export Corporation and Donald & McArthy Pte Ltd_ <span class="citation">[1996] 1 SLR 34</span>, our High Court was asked to enforce a foreign arbitration award pursuant to the New York Convention.
 Judith Prakash J held at 46, [45] that:

  [T]he principle of comity of nations requires that the awards of foreign arbitration tribunals be given due deference and be enforced unless exceptional circumstances exist.
 As a nation which itself aspires to be an international arbitration centre, Singapore must recognise foreign awards if it expects its own awards to be recognised abroad.
 I could see no exceptional circumstances in this case which would justify the court in refusing to enforce the award ... [emphasis added]